Musician Physiotherapy

 Step 1: Initial Physiotherapy Assessment

-We begin with an individualised assessment to understand your instrument, playing posture, practice habits, and the specific demands placed on your body.
+We begin with a detailed, individualised assessment to understand your instrument, playing posture, practice habits, and the specific demands placed on your body.

 Step 2: Identification of Playing-Related Factors